gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 Make sure both the square you want to move from and the square you would like to move to are included in the string entered.<br>
 Ex.
 If you want to move from B2 to A3, stick to this format: B2 A3

-Watch a sneak preview of Baxter making a move against a human opponent!
+Click on the picture to watch a sneak preview of Baxter making a move against a human opponent!

 [![Screenshot](https://github.com/enginerd887/Baxter-Checkers-ME495_2016/blob/master/checkers/screenshots/BaxterScreenshot.png)](https://vimeo.com/195051138)

 ### Node Network